rsterbin/jquery-multisortselect/README.md

   function that returns the list of items you want.
 Set `cache_featured` to false if you want to call it on every button press.

+* If you don't want to use JQuery UI styling, set `ui` to `false` and add your own styles.

 Options
 -------